 - Make Homemade Smoky Bourbon BBQ Sauce at least a week ahead for an easy, weeknight or weekend dinner.

-- Shredded BBQ mushrooms are also fabulous stuffed into lettuce wraps or stuffed in a baked sweet potato.
+- Variations: Shredded BBQ mushrooms are also delicious stuffed into lettuce wraps or in a baked sweet potato.

-- Serve this finger-licking vegetarian and vegan BBQ sandwich with corn on the cob, coleslaw, Texas Potato Salad AND always with plenty of extra BBQ sauce for slathering!
+- What to Serve it With: Serve this finger-licking vegetarian and vegan BBQ sandwich with Carrot Pineapple Salad, corn on the cob, coleslaw, Broccoli Slaw, Texas Potato Salad and always with plenty of extra BBQ sauce for slathering!

-- Freezer friendly – Yes please!
-For up to two weeks (to avoid that terrible freezer burn!).
+- Freezer Friendly: Yes please!
+For up to two weeks (to avoid freezer burn!).

 More Vegetarian BBQ to Love